Step by Step

 • Select Land use Layer

 First, select the land use layer from the drop-down menu and confirm your selection by clicking ‘Confirm Layer’.
 Upon doing so, all valid geometries of this layer are selected and clipped to align with the boundaries of the sub-basin layer.
 During this process, any duplicate geometries within the layer are also removed.
-After confirming the layer, you must then select the field containing the land use types and confirm this selection by clicking ‘Confirm Field’.
-The unique land use types identified here will be used in a subsequent step.

 Select Land use Layer